-Charlie is at it again!
-Now he can visualize his music better and also produce polyphonic sequences.
+Charlie is back from the research lab!
+Now he can lock the brain into keys and scales.
 He will still have to teach his neural network (music brain) how to make musical sounds.

 When he starts the machine for the first time, it will make a random sound or maybe nothing at all.
 To hear the sound of this brain again he can press the green PLAY button in the upper left.
 To reward the machine for playing something sort of musical, he can press the red LEARN button.
 This will modify the brain and a new sound will play, usually similar to the first but not always.
 If the new sound is still "musical," he can press LEARN again to get more creative.
 To save this brain to the cartdata, he can press the gray SAVE button.
 To randomly reset the brain's concept of music, he can press the blue RESET button.